-Sport-Specific Introduction: Heat illness played a major role in the 1997 wrestling deaths.
-Any time physical work is performed, the majority of the energy produced is in the form of heat; therefore, the body must be proficient at dissipating heat.
-The frequent use of hot rooms and rubber suits is completely contrary to this principle.
-The use of these devices and the lack of recognition of heat-illness symptoms were significant contributors to last year's deaths as well as to other serious medical situations in previous cases.
+Sport-Specific Introduction: Any time physical work is performed, the majority of the energy produced is in the form of heat; therefore, the body must be proficient at dissipating heat.
+The use of hot rooms and rubber suits is completely contrary to this principle.